boobooHQ/firebase-vuln-detect/README.md

 ``USAGE : python3 firebasecheck.py /apk/path/folder ``

-> this also sends notification using notify command.
++ Also checks if .json appended to firebase url exposes any data & notifies about it

-> setup notify before use
+**no need of apktools or debugger. script uses strings command to fetch relevant data from the apk and then creates a GET & POST request then sends the request to show the o/p in the terminal**

-``no need of apktools or debugger. it uses strings to fetch relevant data from the apk and then creates a request and send the request to show the o/p in the terminal``
+((project discovery notify integrated)